William Alden Edson: Early life and education

 Edson was born in Burchard, Nebraska to an educated farming family.
 Most of his childhood was spent in Olathe, Kansas, where his father, William Henry Edson, owned a modest farm.
 C. L. Edson was his uncle.
 His mother, Pearl (Montgomery) Edson was the librarian at the Carnegie library in Olathe.
 He had two siblings, married Saralou Peterson, and had three daughters.
+He was known as 'Bill' to friends and colleagues.

 Edson attended the University of Kansas, where his father had also studied.
 There he earned his B.S. and M.S. degrees in Electrical Engineering in 1934 and 1935 respectively.
 He then entered Harvard University as a Gordon McKay scholar.
 The Gordon McKay endowment to Harvard was established upon the death of the entrepreneur in 1893, and was intended "to promote applied science..." by "aiding meritorious and needy students in pursuing those subjects..."
 Edson was a member of Tau Beta Pi and Sigma Tau and an associate member of Sigma Xi.
 Edson received his D.Sc. in Electrical Engineering from Harvard University in 1937, at the age of 25.